Tobander/MLProject-CustomChatbot/README.md

 # 🟢 2.
 Building the database or JSON file
 First thing we need to do is build the knowledge of our Chatbot.
 Meaning the products of your Online-Store or the guidlines and documents of your Intranet or the articles of your Blog.
 Most of the time the easiest way to do this, is to scrape the information.
 Again, please make sure beforehand that you are not violating any personal rights.

-For our Chatbot example I am using <a href="https://books.toscrape.com/index.html">Books to Scrape</a> which is a demo website for web scraping purposes.
+For our Chatbot example I am using <a href="https://books.toscrape.com/index.html" target="_blank">Books to Scrape</a> which is a demo website for web scraping purposes.
 We are going to collect all Book titles and their product information like category, price, rating or if they are in stock and save everything in a JSON file.

 📓 **Notebook:** You can find the complete code in `scrape_website.ipynb`.
-▶️ **Video** You can find the YouTube video <a href="https://youtu.be/Jj9utw1UViI">here</a>.
+▶️ **Video** You can find the YouTube video <a href="https://youtu.be/Jj9utw1UViI" target="_blank">here</a>.

 # 🟢 3.
 Get the Embeddings for the JSON file
 Up next we need to get the Embeddings for our data which is a vector (list) of floating point numbers.
 The distance between two vectors measures their relatedness.
 Small distances suggest high relatedness and large distances suggest low relatedness.